 21. Lima Beans

-Both the bush and pole varieties demand serious sunlight to fill out their large pods.
-They definitely take a while to mature on the vine.
-Worth the wait.
+Both bush and pole varieties want serious sunlight to fill out their large pods.
+They take a while to mature on the vine.

 22. Malabar Spinach